seymotom/AC3.2-AnimationBasics/README.md

 ### Animations the Old Way

-Previously, like laying out views in general, basic movement animations were done using primarily `frame`s. *(LINK TO ANIMATABLE PROPERTIES)*.
+Previously, like laying out views in general, basic movement animations were done using primarily `frame`s (see [What Can Be Animated? - Apple Docs](https://developer.apple.com/library/content/documentation/WindowsViews/Conceptual/ViewPG_iPhoneOS/AnimatingViews/AnimatingViews.html#//apple_ref/doc/uid/TP40009503-CH6-SW2) for list of animatable properies).
 The code is somewhat straightforward to read, but difficult to extend and create complex animations.

 #### Animating a View Left-to-Right: `UIView.animate`